-The Chief Financial Officer would on a monthly basis monitor and report to senior managers the expenditure and revenue collected per vote / department / functional area and informs the Municipal Manager of any request by senior managers or need for an adjustments budget.
+The Chief Financial Officer would on a monthly basis monitor and report to senior managers the expenditure and revenue collected per vote / department / functional area

 The Municipal Manager will in terms of section 72 (3) of the Municipal Finance Management Act, No 56 of 2003, with revision of the mid-year budget and on recommendation of the Chief Financial Officer recommend to the Mayor and Executive committee the necessity of an adjustments budget.
 The adjustments budget would then in consultation with senior managers be prepared by the Chief Financial Officer.
 Unless approved by the Municipal Manager an adjustments budget would be prepared only once per financial year, being during January - February.